 Engagement rates vary depending on the type of content you’re posting and the audience you’re targeting.
 For example, a post from a business about a new product might have a lower engagement rate than a personal post from a friend.
 But as long as you’re consistently creating content that your audience enjoys, you’ll see your engagement rate slowly increase over time.

 There are several other metrics that can give you insights into the success of your content, but engagement rate is the most important one to focus on.

-To help boost your engagement rate organically, you can purchase engagement from a company like Skweezer.
+To help boost your engagement rate organically, you can buy active Instagram followers from a company like Skweezer.
 By doing this, you will see an increase in your engagement rate which will result in more people seeing your content and taking action on it.

 Above all else, remember that not all engagement actions are equal.
 After all, it doesn’t take much investment from the user to like a post.
 On the other hand, leaving a comment requires more time and effort.
 So, while likes are still valuable, you should also pay attention to other forms of engagement, such as comments and website clicks.